wisespace-io/nearby/README.md

 ## Description

 Scans all nearby wifi networks and the devices connected to each network.
+(WIP)